AC Optimal Power Flow

 Current Through Series Impedance

-To calculate the current passing through the series impedance of the branch in the direction from the from-bus end to the to-bus end, we can use the following function:
+To calculate the current passing through the series impedance of the branch in the direction from the from-bus end to the to-bus end, use the following function: